 Year 5 Children join the Wind Band or Recorder and String Orchestra.
 Because they have a good grounding on their instrument and have prepared over Summer, they make a super start and are soon ready for concert debuts!

-From September of year 5, children who do not have their own instrument and wish to continue borrowing one from school will hire one on a termly basis.
+From September in year 5, children who do not have their own instrument and wish to continue borrowing one from school will hire one on a termly basis (currently £15 per term).
 Hire fees cover servicing and replacing instruments that are defunct through natural wear and tear.
-They do not cover damage which is the responsibility of the family hiring the instrument.
+They do not cover damage which is the responsibility of the family hiring the instrument advise advise checking your home insurance.

 Year 6 Children take on more complex parts in Band and Orchestra.
 They also offer some instrument workshops in Summer term to year 3 who aspire to take up an instrument from year 4.